LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 Let's create a function that the landlord will use to terminate an agreement.

 Before creating `agreementTerminated` function, remember the following:
-* The function will only execute if the user's address and the landlord's address are same.
+* The function will only execute if the user's address and the landlord's address are the same.
 * The function will only execute if the tenant had signed that agreement less than a year ago.

 ```ruby